-Equity-Based Compensation
+Equity-Based Incentive Compensation

-We view equity-based compensation as a critical element of our balanced total compensation program.
+We view equity-based incentive compensation as a critical element of our balanced total executive compensation program.
 Equity-based compensation creates an ownership culture among our executive officers, including our named executive officers, that provides an incentive to contribute to the continued growth and development of our business and aligns the interests of our executive officers with those of our stockholders.

 We have historically granted stock options and restricted stock unit ("RSU") awards to our executive officers.
-When determining the size of the grants for our NEOs, our Board and/or our Compensation Committee, as applicable, takes into account the size of past equity awards, the NEO's position (level) in the Company, and the NEO's value for the Company based on his or her experience, innovation, expertise, and leadership capabilities.
+When determining the size of the equity awards for our NEOs, the independent members of the full Board and/or our Compensation Committee, as applicable, take into account the size of past equity awards, the NEO's position (level) in the Company, and the NEO's value for the Company based on his or her experience, innovation, expertise, and leadership capabilities.
 The Compensation Committee believes that stock options provide the executive officer with a strong incentive to build long-term value in the Company.
 Such awards vest according to the schedule set out in the applicable equity award agreement subject to the executive officer's continued service with us through the applicable vesting dates.
-In addition, the exercise price of the stock options granted to our executive officers is equal to the fair market value of our common stock on the date of grant as determined by the board of directors or the compensation committee, as applicable.
+In addition, the exercise price of the stock options granted to our executive officers is equal to the fair market value of our common stock on the date of grant as determined by the independent members of the full Board or the Compensation Committee, as applicable.

-The following table sets forth the stock options and RSU awards granted to our named executive officers in fiscal year 2022.
-Mr. Hansen's equity awards were granted in connection with his commencement of employment with us.
-Mr. Heinz received his equity award in connection with the restructuring of his position in connection with Mr. Hansen's hiring.
-Mr. Vuong's equity awards were refresher grants made in recognition of his continued service to the Company.
-The Compensation Committee did not grant any new equity awards to Mr. Liu, nor did the independent members of our Board grant any new equity awards to Mr. Skates in fiscal year 2022.
+The following table sets forth the stock options and RSU awards granted to our named executive officers in fiscal year 2023.
+Mr. Harms received two sets of equity awards.
+The first set of awards was granted in connection with his commencement of employment with us and the second set of awards were refresher grants made in recognition of his continued service to the Company.
+Mr. Hansen's equity awards were refresher grants made in recognition of his continued service to the Company.
+The Compensation Committee did not grant any new equity awards to Messrs.
+Liu and Vuong, nor did the independent members of our Board grant any new equity awards to Mr. Skates in fiscal year 2023.

 Named Executive Officer Options Granted RSUs Granted

-Hoang Vuong 183,630 (1) 300,171 (2)
+Christopher Harms 385,607 (1) 655,636 (2)

-Matt Heinz 228,702 (3)

-Thomas Hansen 675,000 (4) 1,000,000 (5)
+Thomas Hansen 39,745 (3) 66,021 (4)

-- (1) The shares subject to the stock option award vest as to 1/8th of the shares on May 15, 2023, and 1/21 of the remaining shares on each monthly anniversary of May 15, 2023 thereafter, subject to Mr. Vuong's continued service through the applicable vesting date. - (2) The units subject to the RSU award vest as to 1/8th of the units on May 15, 2023, and 1/8th of the units on each quarterly anniversary of May 15, 2023 thereafter, subject to Mr. Vuong's continued service through the applicable vesting date. - (3) 57,176 of the units subject to the RSU award vest as to 1/16th of the units on each quarterly anniversary of May 15, 2022, and 171,526 of the units subject to the RSU award vest as to 1/8th of the units on November 15, 2023 and on each quarterly anniversary of November 15, 2023 thereafter, in each case, subject to Mr. Heinz's continued service through the applicable vesting date. - (4) The shares subject to the stock option award vest as to 1/60th of the shares on each monthly anniversary of July 8, 2022, subject to Mr. Hansen's continued service through the applicable vesting date.

-(5) 1/20th of the units subject to the RSU award vest on each quarterly anniversary of July 8, 2022, subject to Mr. Hansen's continued service through the applicable vesting date.
-Effective May 15, 2023, the remainder of his RSU award will commence vesting 1/20th of the units beginning on May 15, 2023 and on each quarterly anniversary of May 15, 2023.
+- (1) 241,819 of the shares subject to the stock option award vest as to 1/36th of the shares on each monthly anniversary of February 15, 2023, and 143,788 of the shares subject to the stock option award vest as to 1/48th of the shares on each monthly anniversary of August 15, 2023, in each case, subject to Mr. Harms' continued service through the applicable vesting date. - (2) 408,057 of the units subject to the RSU award vest as to 1/36th of the units on each quarterly anniversary of February 15, 2023, and 247,579 of the units subject to the RSU award vest as to 1/48th of the units on each quarterly anniversary of August 15, 2023, in each case, subject to Mr. Harms' continued service through the applicable vesting date. - (3) 1/24th of the shares subject to the stock option award vest on each monthly anniversary of August 15, 2023, subject to Mr. Hansen's continued service through the applicable vesting date. - (4) 1/8th of the units subject to the RSU award vest on each quarterly anniversary of August 15, 2023, subject to Mr. Hansen's continued service through the applicable vesting date.